How to Sell Your Car Under Finance

 Honesty is the key to a smooth transaction.

-Tell the buyer that you have finance owing on the car, and inform your lender of your intention to sell.
-When you find a buyer, you can take a deposit and have the buyer transfer a direct deposit or cheque straight directly to the lender for payment of the owing loan amount.
+Tell the buyer that you have finance owing on the car or it is still under finance, and inform your lender of your intention to sell.
+When you find a buyer, you can make a deposit and have the buyer transfer a direct deposit or cheque straight directly to the lender for payment of the owing loan amount.

 The lender will then provide you and the buyer with a letter confirming the finalisation of your car finance.
 You can then meet the buyer, hand over the keys and sign the registration transfer papers.